axieinfinity/festival/component_export.md

 # Exports in components

-This page describes our expectations, several approaches, and what we believe is the optimal solution (for now) to export the API of React components, as JS modules.
+This page describes our expectations and approaches to export the API of React components, as JS modules.
 For a TL;DR, please go to [Conclusion](https://github.com/axieinfinity/festival/blob/master/modules_and_components.md#conclusion) section.

 ## Background